 1. Intricacy vs. Gothic Cathedrals

-While Notre-Dame de Paris is celebrated for its soaring heights and stained glass, the Chennakesava Temple surpasses it in sculptural density and narrative storytelling.
+While Notre-Dame de Paris is celebrated for its soaring heights and stained glass, the Chennakesava Temple focuses on sculptural density and narrative storytelling.

 2. Storytelling vs. Angkor Wat

-The bas-reliefs at Angkor Wat focus on grand epics but lack the variety and lifelike detailing of Chennakesava’s carvings, which capture mythology, nature, and daily life with equal precision.
+The bas-reliefs at Angkor Wat focus on grand epics, while the variety and lifelike detailing of Chennakesava’s carvings, capture mythology, nature, and daily life with equal precision.

 3. Precision vs. Michelangelo’s David

-While David showcases the Renaissance focus on human anatomy, the Madanikas of Chennakesava Temple combine emotional depth with intricate jewelry and cultural motifs, reflecting a richer narrative context.
+While David showcases the Renaissance focus on human anatomy, the Madanikas of Chennakesava Temple combine emotional depth with intricate jewelry and cultural motifs, reflecting a rich narrative context.

 Legacy and Significance